stonefl/stonefl.github.io/_posts/2020-10-29-connect-power-bi-desktop-to-oracle-database-through-ldap-jdbc-connection-string.md

 After installation, navigate to installation directory (Oracle home), which is the **Software location** in the step of **Specify Installation Location** above.
 Then go into **Network** > **Admin**.

 * Create two files `ldap.ora` and `sqlnet.ora` if they are not generated automatically.
-* The content of file`ldap.ora` should be similar to the following.
+* The content of file`ldap.ora` should be similar to the following:

 ```
 DIRECTORY_SERVERS = (oid.myinfo.domain.com:3060)